opensourcedesign/opensourcedesign.github.io/README.md

 - **Hugo** (extended version recommended)
 - **Git** - [Download Git](https://git-scm.com/)

 That's all — **no Node.js or npm**.
-There is no CSS build step (Tailwind utility classes are compiled in the browser by the [Tailwind Play CDN](https://tailwindcss.com/docs/installation/play-cdn)), and the two optional build tools are standalone binaries:
+Local development needs no CSS build step: Tailwind utility classes are compiled in the browser by the [Tailwind Play CDN](https://tailwindcss.com/docs/installation/play-cdn).
+(Production deploys compile the same stylesheet ahead of time with the Tailwind CLI in CI, so visitors get a small static CSS file instead of the CDN — see `.github/workflows/hugo-build.yml`.)
+The two optional build tools are standalone binaries:

 - **[Pagefind](https://github.com/Pagefind/pagefind/releases)** (*optional*) - single binary that generates the search index; only needed to test search locally (CI downloads it automatically)
 - **[Tailwind standalone CLI](https://github.com/tailwindlabs/tailwindcss/releases)** (*optional*) - single binary; only needed to regenerate the vendored typography stylesheet, which is rare